 Bob and Jeanne worked hard to solicit farmers and vendors and the official grand opening took place in June 2009 with the Mayor and Council members present.

-On summer Sundays, the Market has become an important gathering place for the community, especially for resident seniors from the nearby campus.
+The Market has become an important gathering place for the community, especially for resident seniors from the nearby campus.
 They come with their walkers and scooters to buy farm fresh veggies and stay for breakfast/lunch with friends while listening to live entertainment that changes weekly.
 “It’s like an outing” says one senior.